faizeee/faizeee/README.md

 I am trying realy hard to imporve myself and continuously learning.

 ##### Something you may find intersting😄
-I am very adventurous🌄 and love terverling✈️.
-I am foodie 🍽️, i love eating and trying new recepies, `tea☕ is my love` and oh yes i love sleeping😴
+I am very adventurous🌄 and i love terverling✈️.
-I Love nature🖼️ and natural environment.
+I am foodie 🍽️, i love eating and trying new recepies, and oh yes `tea☕ is my love`.

 #### 🔍You can find me on,
 - [Twitter](https://twitter.com/_faizeee)